ctsaitsao/DC_2019/README.md

 The main voltage source of the robot was a 12V battery, so a 3D-printed battery holder was used to secure it.

 ### Locomotion
-Robot moved using a differential drive mechanism, commanded by the WASD keys on a computer and communicating with the computer using the bluetooth module of the microcontroller.
+Robot moved using a differential drive mechanism, commanded by the WASD keys on a computer and communicating with the computer using the Bluetooth module of the microcontroller.
 It was not autonomous, and instead was driven by team members following the live-updated location and object detection information provided by the robot.
 Each direction (forward, backward, left, right) had two options: fast or slow.
 Fast was mostly for actual movement within the field, and slow was for scanning the field for tokens or obstacles, or when the robot was nearing the edge to drop an obstacle.

 ### Electronics
 <img src="media/sensors.jpg" width="700">

 #### Microcontroller
-An Adafruit ESP32 Feather Board was used to communicate with the sensors and motors.
+An Adafruit ESP32 Feather was used to communicate with the sensors and motors.
 The Arduino IDE was used for programming (see `arduino_code` folder for all code).

 #### Actuators
 Three motors were used — two N20 DC motors for the wheels and one servomotor for the weapon.
 They were controlled by the user by pressing different keys on the keyboard.
 They were connected to the ESP32 through MAX14870 H-bridges.
 The weapon moved up and down approximately 40 degrees.